1971 shooting of Dallas police officers: Trial and retrials

 The first new trial for the murder of A. J. Robertson was held in Belton, Texas, and began on Monday, February 18, 1974.
 Pat McDowell had unsuccessfully moved for all three murder cases to be tried at once, but Lopez refused to accept the idea, and he and Guzman were tried together for three separate murder cases.
 Both sets of attorneys also attempted to have separate trials for their clients, but were unsuccessful.
-A jury of 7 women and 5 men, all African-American or Mexican-American, sat for the first trial.
+A jury of 7 women and 5 men, all African-American or Latino-American, sat for the first trial.
 Both survivors of the shootings served as witnesses in the new case.
 No case was presented by the defense, and the attorneys of the two defendants had pleaded for mercy for the men during the punishment phase of the trial.
 The trial concluded on February 20.
 The jury took 40 minutes to determine a guilty verdict for the murder of Robertson, and 60 minutes to give the defendants a sentence of life in prison.

 The trial for the murder of Don Reese began on Tuesday, April 2, 1974.
 5 women and 7 men sat on the jury.
 Deputy Dover was the first witness in the trial, and was followed by other sheriffs and officers from Dallas.
 District Judge R. T. Scales sat for this trial and for the trial of the murder of Infante.
 The trial was completed on April 3, and the jury deliberated for 25 minutes before determining a guilty verdict and another 25 minutes before determining a sentence of life in prison for both Guzman and Lopez.

 The second trial was held for the murder of Samuel Infante on April 3, 1974, immediately after the sentences for the murder of Reese were handed down.
 A jury of eight women and four men sat for the trial.
 The jury took 10 minutes to deliberate on a guilty verdict and 15 minutes to give a second life term for each defendant.